-This pearl of wisdom was imparted to an intrepid duo of Smith bloggers (I went with Anthony) at last night’s martini masterclass, a regular weekly sipping seminar hosted the ever-affable Martin Miller and his gin expert and mixologist Craig Harper (no, not this one; this one), pictured right.
+This pearl of wisdom was imparted to an intrepid duo of Smith bloggers (I went with Anthony) at last night’s martini masterclass, a regular weekly sipping seminar hosted the ever-affable Martin Miller and his gin expert and mixologist Craig Harper.
 There’s not a single fact this high-energy Scot doesn’t know about martinis, gin, or indeed alcohol in general; our 90-minute sozzle session was crammed with after-dinner anecdotes, historical precedent and amusing quotes, all with a liberal sprinkling of liquid legend and lore.
 Many of which I’d love to re-regale you with, but, owing to a large number of martini samples and an insufficient information-to-memory-space ratio, I’ve had to summarise a few choice bits below.

 The super-premium spirit for our martini-mixing tutorial was (of course) the multi-award-winning Martin Miller’s Gin, created by Martin himself more than a decade ago because he simply couldn’t find a brand of gin he liked enough to drink.
 This top tipple was showcased in a demonstration mix of five martini recipes that took us through martini history, from 1884’s rich and rounded Martinez to the 1950s Super Dry Martini Doble via the classic Dry Martini from Harry’s Bar in Venice.